 The journal accepts only original articles that have not been previously published.
 The Editors will not consider articles that are under consideration by other publishers.
-It is assumed that once you have submitted an article to JCA it will not be sent to other publishers until the Editors have made a decision regarding its inclusion.
+It is assumed that once you have submitted an article to JSA it will not be sent to other publishers until the Editors have made a decision regarding its inclusion.

-The Editors will only exceptionally consider previously published material.
-They will consider translations of articles previously published in other languages, if they consider that their publication in English will considerably advance the study of the subject.
+Previously published material will only be considered for the Reprints section, accompanied by a modern commentary or update by the author or a different scholar.
+The Editors will consider translations of articles previously published in other languages, if they consider that their publication in English will considerably advance the study of the subject.